darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 ### 🔧 Manual Everything

 🛠️ **How to Fail:**
 - No CI/CD pipelines.
 Deploy manually.
 Preferably via SSH.

+> CI = Ctrl + “I push to prod"

 - Run builds on local machines and push straight to prod.
 - Forget automated tests.
 Just "click around" to check.

-> ⚠️ Don't involve QA.
-If they don't know about the bug, it's not real.
+> ⚠️ Keep DevOps in the dark.
+If they see you SSH into prod, they’ll revoke your VPN.

 ---